 In treating gout one must control their diet to prevent becoming overweight.
 Do not take too much food with high levels of purine, such as animal’s internal organs, fish roe and sardines.
 Alcohol consumption must also be avoided; catching colds, fatigue, nervousness and damaging the joints should also be avoided.
 Drink plenty of water to make sure that the daily urine exceeds 2000mL.
 This will help with the excretion of uric acid.
 During the acute attack of arthritis, you should have more rest.

-Using acupuncture and Chinese medicine to treat frozen shoulder can improve the blood circulation of the shoulders, loosen the adhesions and relieve spasms, resulting in diminishing inflammation and no more pain, and restoring the normal function of the shoulders.
-TCM not only has no side effects but also allows you to avoid surgical procedures.
-The result is very effective, and many sufferers of frozen shoulder have been highly satisfied.
-Our clinic has already helped many frozen shoulder sufferers to regain normal health.
+Using acupuncture and Chinese medicine to treat frozen shoulder may improve the blood circulation of the shoulders, loosen the adhesions and relieve spasms, resulting in diminishing inflammation and pain, restoring the normal function of the shoulders.
+The practitioners at our clinic are very passionate about helping frozen shoulder sufferers to regain normal health.

 One of the main symptoms of the complaint includes pain in the outer elbow joint, which will radiate toward the outer forearm, resulting in a powerless grip.
 When using a screwdriver or drying with a towel, local pain will be intensified.
 There will be some swelling in the affected area.
 Pain will increase when it is pressed.
 To see whether you are suffering from tennis elbow, you can carry out a test by rotating your arm and bending your wrist.
 The whole process is to straighten you elbow joint, bend your wrist and then rotate the arm clockwise, if the pain in your elbow increases, that means you may have tennis elbow.

-Our clinic has adopted a combination treatment of acupuncture and herbal medicine to treat tennis elbow.
-Not only can it achieve fast pain relief, but can also restore the functions of the elbow joints through eliminating inflammation and promoting healing of the tears.
-Many of the sufferers have gained highly satisfactory results after these treatments.
+Our clinic has adopted a combination treatment of acupuncture and herbal medicine to assist patients who are suffering from tennis elbow.
+It aims to achieve fast pain relief and restore the functions of the elbow joints by eliminating inflammation and promoting healing of the tears.

 Cervical spondylosis (also known as cervical osteoarthritis) is a degenerative condition (age-related ‘wear and tear’) that can affect bones and tissues in the neck (e.g. intervertebral disc, rear vertical ligament, yellow ligament, and spinal cord tunica vaginalis).
 The development of bone spurs often accompanies this degeneration of the spine.
 The bone spur in different places can cause different symptoms by pinch or press upon the nerve roots, cervical spinal cord, vertebra artery or sympathetic nerves.

-Traditional Chinese Medicine adopts the methods of acupuncture, herbal medicine, therapeutic massage and exercise, which will improve the blood circulation in the neck and relieve edema and inflammation caused by compression or stimulation.
-These methods will also play an active role in reducing or relieving the pressure to the nerve ending, spinal cord and vertebral artery, so that a satisfactory result will be achieved.
-We have successfully treated quite a number of cervical vertebra patients.
+Traditional Chinese Medicine adopts the methods of acupuncture, herbal medicine, therapeutic massage and exercise, in an attempt to improve the blood circulation in the neck and relieve edema and inflammation caused by compression or stimulation.
+These methods also aim to play an active role in reducing or relieving the pressure to the nerve ending, spinal cord and vertebral artery, so that a satisfactory result will be achieved.

-Depending on the different etiologies of different cases, Traditional Chinese Medicine will use acupuncture, therapeutic massage, cupping, external application and taking herbal medicine in treating lumbago.
-Through these treatments, most patients can receive satisfactory results without chemicals or surgery.
+Depending on the different etiologies of different cases, Traditional Chinese medicine will generally utilise acupuncture, therapeutic massage, cupping, and external and internal application of herbal medicine when aiming treating lumbago.

 Heel pain is a condition often seen in clinical practice.
 It is most commonly caused by plantar fasciitis (also known as the thickening of the plantar fascia), an inflammatory condition of the thick band of tissue on the sole of the foot.
 Other conditions associated with heel pain include heel spur, inflammation of the fat pad, subcalcaneal bursitis, achilles bursitis and achilles peritendinitis.